Marcus Marinelli

 The Cleveland foundation

 Marcus Marinelli is the head coach of Strong Style Fight Team in Independence, Ohio (a Cleveland suburb).
-His coaching career began in the early 2000s when MMA was effectively nonexistent in northeast Ohio; he built the Strong Style program from scratch.
+His coaching career began in the early 2000s when MMA was effectively nonexistent in northeast Ohio; Marinelli built the Strong Style program from scratch, starting with a small boxing-focused gym that gradually expanded into a full MMA training facility through the 2000s.

 The defining coaching relationship is with Stipe Miocic, the long-time Cleveland firefighter and UFC heavyweight champion.
-The Miocic-Marinelli partnership produced the most-defended UFC heavyweight title reign (three consecutive defenses, 2016-2018).
+The Miocic-Marinelli partnership produced the most-defended UFC heavyweight title reign (three consecutive defenses, 2016–2018) before Jon Jones's heavyweight era.

 The athletes

 The roster has been small.
-Marinelli's coaching has remained anchored to the Miocic relationship and the broader Cleveland-area MMA community.
+Marinelli's coaching has remained anchored to the Miocic relationship and the broader Cleveland-area MMA community rather than expanding into a sprawling stable-house model.

 The coaching philosophy